barryclark/jekyll-now/_posts/2019-08-12-illustrated-gpt2.md

   <br />
 </div>

-Notice that the second path is the only that's active in this calculation.
+Notice that the second path is the only one that's active in this calculation.
 Each layer of GPT-2 has retained its own interpretation of the first token and will use it in processing the second token (we'll get into more detail about this in the following section about self-attention).
 GPT-2 does not re-interpret the first token in light of the second token.

 ### A Deeper Look Inside